 We must start our design process with clear KPIs and an understanding of what we want to achieve.
 Before jumping to solutions – these can be a feature, functionalities, or anything else – let’s step back and cross-check: are we thinking about the right problem in the first place?

-Drop us a line to let me know if these tactics helped you with your next project.
+Let me know if these tactics helped you with your next project.
 Also, let me know if you have more studies or thoughts regarding this.
 Cheers!